Equilibrium with Heterogeneous Information Flows: Construction of the PCE

-The price at $(b_{n})-$ is the (previously established) $\wh{p}^{n+1}(b_n,X_{b_{n}},\ol{H}_{n})$ and the filtration for the $k^{th}$ agent is $\filt^{n,k}$.
-The price is jointly linear in $(x,\ol{h}_n)$ and the modified endowments $\check{\E}^{k,-}_{n+1}$ are jointly linear-quadratic in $(x,\ol{h}_{n})$.
-The analysis below are very similar to that in Section \ref{S:last_period} and hence we do not provide all the details, especially as it pertains to defining the acceptable trading sets and lifting results from the signal realization level to the signal level.
+which are linear-quadratic in $(x,\ol{h}_n)$ and such that Assumption \ref{A:cont_time_verify} holds for $\check{\E}^{0,-}_{n+1}$ and $\cbra{C_k-E_k}$.
+The analysis below is very similar to that over $[t_N,1]$ and hence we do not provide all the details, especially with regards to the acceptable trading sets, and lifting results from the signal realization level to the signal level.